sergiu123456789/recruiter-agent/README.md

 Communication

+Safety / reliability focus

-✔️ Project Relevance Ranking
+✔ Project Relevance Ranking

-Uses embeddings to compute a shortlist of the most relevant projects based on:
+Uses embeddings to compute a shortlist of relevant projects based on:

 Role